There was an error loading this page and some features may be unavailable. Please

 The Paternal Haplotype reveals a dog’s deep ancestral lineage, stretching back thousands of years to the original domestication of dogs.

 Are you looking for information on the breeds that Olive inherited from her mom and dad?
-Check out her breed breakdown and family tree.
+Check out her breed breakdown.

 Paternal Haplotype is determined by looking at a dog’s Y-chromosome—but not all dogs have Y-chromosomes!